 Shopping is one of the behaviors that people do EVERY SINGLE DAY.
 People shop for food, clothes, cosmetics, daily necessities and so on.
 Sometimes, shopping brings happiness as well!
 In this post, I’ll introduce 5 phrases you need to know when you go shopping.
 Jot them down and let’s go shopping!

 Shopping in Asia is quite different from the western countries.
-The small shops in Asia are known for hidden gems at price bargain.
+The small shops in Asia are known for hidden gems at price bargains.
 To get the price, it often requires asking in advance.
-If you cannot find the pricing label, you can ask “ 請問這個多少錢？／请问这个多少钱？” (Qǐngwèn zhège duō shǎo qián), which means “May I know how much it is?”
+If you cannot find the pricing label, you can ask “ 請問這個多少錢？／请问这个多少钱？” (qǐngwèn zhège duō shǎo qián), which means “May I know how much it is?”

-Sometimes, we don’t take much cash with us and not every shop and restaurant takes credit card.
-To avoid the embarrassment after lunch or dinner, it’s better to ask when you get into a shop or a restaurant 可以刷信用卡嗎? / 可以刷信用卡吗? (kěyǐ shuā xìnyòngkǎ ma?), which means do you take credit card?
+Sometimes, we don’t take much cash with us and not every shop and restaurant takes a credit card.
+To avoid the embarrassment after lunch or dinner, it’s better to ask when you get into a shop or a restaurant “可以刷信用卡嗎? / 可以刷信用卡吗？” (kěyǐ shuā xìnyòngkǎ ma?), which means “Do you take credit cards?”

-- 可以刷卡嗎? / 可以刷卡吗?
-(Kěyǐ shuākǎ ma?) literally translated as “ Can I swipe the card?”
+- 可以刷卡嗎? / 可以刷卡吗? (kěyǐ shuākǎ ma?) is literally translated as “ Can I swipe the card?”

-Next time when you travel to Mandarin-speaking countries, these 5 phrases will be the most frequent sentences to say when shopping around.
-Or, why not go shopping at Chinatown and try them today?
+Next time when you travel to a Chinese-speaking country, these 5 phrases will be the most frequent sentences to say when shopping around.
+Or, why not go shopping in Chinatown and try them today?

-More authentic and practical topics coming out soon, please stay tuned and tell us what topic you are interested in learning more!
+More authentic and practical topics coming out soon, please stay tuned and tell us what topic you are interested in learning more about!
 See you next time! 下次見！

 Take a look at Chineasy shop and shop any resources and learning materials you find useful!